Kong/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/_index.md

 ![OAuth2 Introspection Flow](/assets/images/docs/oauth2/oauth2-introspection.png)

-## Associate the response to a Consumer
+## Associate the response to a consumer

-To associate the introspection response resolution to a Kong Consumer, provision a Kong Consumer with the same `username` returned by the Introspection Endpoint response.
+To associate the introspection response resolution to a Kong consumer, provision a Kong consumer with the same `username` returned by the Introspection Endpoint response.

 ## Upstream headers

 When a client has been authenticated, the plugin appends the following headers to the request before proxying it to the upstream API/microservice.
 Use these headers to identify the consumer in your code:

-- `X-Consumer-ID`, the ID of the Consumer on Kong (if matched)
+- `X-Consumer-ID`, the ID of the consumer on Kong (if matched)
-- `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if matched and if existing)
+- `X-Consumer-Custom-ID`, the `custom_id` of the consumer (if matched and if existing)
-- `X-Consumer-Username`, the `username of` the Consumer (if matched and if existing)
+- `X-Consumer-Username`, the `username of` the consumer (if matched and if existing)
 - `X-Anonymous-Consumer`, set to true if authentication fails, and the `anonymous` consumer is set instead.
 - `X-Credential-Scope`, as returned by the Introspection response (if any)
 - `X-Credential-Client-ID`, as returned by the Introspection response (if any)